-An email announcement should be sent to members of the surrounding undergraduate and graduate medical education community (e.g., deans and associate deans, DIO, chairs, select residents, core faculty of the deceased student's program), the student's preceptors, attendings and instructors, faculty in the local community (as applicable).........
+An email announcement should be sent to members of the institutional GME community (e.g., PDs, PCs, core faculty and residents of other programs), Chairs of other departments, ACGME representative, DIOs in the local community, and Dean of Students at deceased resident's medical school.
 A follow-up email can be sent later with details regarding the obituary, address of emergency contact person (if released, see above) and if applicable, funeral/memorial service information.
 Remember that the same approach should be used in other types of death.